 GUIDELINES FOR SUBMISSION OF MANUSCRIPT

-COVERING LETTER FOR SUBMISSION:
+COVERING LETTER FOR SUBMISSION: DATED:

-DATED:

 THE EDITOR

 IJRCM

 Subject: SUBMISSION OF MANUSCRIPT IN THE AREA OF

-(e.g. Finance/Mkt./HRM/General Mgt./Engineering/Economics/Computer/IT/ Education/Ps sychology/Law/Math/other, please
+(e.g. Finance/Mkt./HRM/General Mgt./Engineering/Economics/Computer, specify) /IT/ Education/Psychology/Law/Math/other, please

-specify )

 DEAR SIR/MADAM

-Please find my submission of manuscript titled 'your journals. ' for likely publication in one of
+Please find my submission of manuscript titled 'your journals. ' for likely publication in one o

 I hereby affirm that the contents of this manuscript are original.
-Furthermore, it has neither be fully or partly, nor it is under review for publication elsewhere. een published anywhere in any language
+Furthermore fully or partly, nor it is under review for publication elsewhere. e, it has neither been published anywhere in any languago

-I affirm that all the co-authors of this manuscript have seen the submitted version of the mar their names as co-authors. nuscript and have agreed to inclusion of
+I affirm that all the co-authors of this manuscript have seen the submitted verbeir names as co-authors. version of the manuscript and have agreed to inclusion o

+Also, if my/our manuscript is accepted, I agree to comply with the formalitie discretion to publish our contribution in any of its journals. es as given on the website of the journal.
+The Journal ha

-NAME OF CORRESPONDING AUTHOR
+NAME OF CORRESPONDING AUTHOR :

-Designation/Post\
+Designation/Post :

-Institution/College/University with full address & Pin Code
+Institution/College/University with full address & Pin Code :

-Residential address with Pin Code
+Residential address with Pin Code :

-Mobile Number (s) with country ISD code
+Mobile Number (s) with country ISD code :

-Is WhatsApp or Viber active on your above noted Mobile Number (Yes/No)
+Is WhatsApp or Viber active on your above noted Mobile Number (Yes/No) :

-Landline Number (s) with country ISD code
+Landline Number (s) with country ISD code :

-E-mail Address
+E-mail Address :

-Alternate E-mail Address
+Alternate E-mail Address :

+Nationality :